-Attached in support of the Complaint was the 1st 2017 R.C.
+Attached in support of the Complaint was the 1st 2nd 2017 R.C.
 Burdick Survey.

-Notably, the 1st 2017 R.C.
+As aforementioned, the 1st 2017 R.C.
 Burdick Survey conflicted with the 2014 R.C.
 Burdick Survey as it removed any indication that the 641 Arnold Building was encroaching upon the 637 Arnold Property.

+As aforementioned, the 1st 2017 R.C.
+Burdick Survey conflicted with the 2nd 2017 R.C.
+Burdick Survey as it added encroachment indication.
+I added this

-Further, and oddly, during the course of the litigation with 641 Arnold, 641 Arnold produced two additional, more detailed surveys ostensibly prepared by Hans and R.C.
-Burdick, but also dated June 2, 2017 (the “2nd 2017 R.C.
-Burdick Survey” and “3rd 2017 R.C.
-Burdick Survey”) (collectively the “2017 R.C.
+Further, and oddly, after obtaining title insurance policies and bank loans relying upon the 1st 2017 R.C.
+Burdick Survey that showed no encroachment, 641 Arnold, Mr. Carannante and Mr. Steuerman produced the 2nd 2017 R.C.
+Burdick Survey and then an additional, even further revised and more detailed survey prepared by Hans and R.C.
+Burdick but also dated June 2, 2017 (the “3rd 2017 R.C.
+Burdick Survey”) (the 1st 2017 R.C.
+Burdick Survey, 2nd 2017 R.C.
+Burdick Survey and 3rd 2017 R.C.
+Burdick Survey are collectively referred to as the “2017 R.C.
 Burdick Surveys”).

 The 2nd 2017 R.C.
 Burdick Survey revised the 1st 2017 R.C.
 Burdick Survey to include a notation near a “.5’” marking (which was also on the 1st 2017 R.C.
 Burdick Survey) that stated “BLDG OVER-LAP”.

 The 2nd 2017 R.C.
 Burdick Survey did not clarify which building was overlapping.
+The second survey appears to used to solicit a copy of 637 Arnold Ave Survey to force 637 Arnold into expense litigation.
+I am not sure if this makes sense

 The 3rd 2017 R.C.
 Burdick Survey further revised the 1st 2017 R.C.
 Burdick Survey and the 2nd 2017 R.C.
 Burdick Survey to now include the notation “bldg. lot 2 over-lap on northwest and southwest corners of Beach Graffiti”.

 The 3rd 2017 R.C.
 Burdick Survey directly conflicts with the conclusion reached in the Morris & Glasgow Surveys, 2014 R.C.
-Burdick Survey and R. Morris Survey.
+Burdick Survey, R. Morris Survey and 1st 2017 R.C.
+Burdick Survey.

+Upon information and belief, 641 Arnold filed the Action for an improper purpose and collateral benefit in order to exert leverage upon 637 Arnold and get 637 Arnold to agree to pay certain construction costs associated with 641 Arnold’s plans to demolish the 641 Arnold Building.
+My belief is changing a little bit.
+I am thinking

+Upon information and belief, Hans and R.C.
+Burdick are frequent business partners with Sinn, Fitzsimmons, Cantoli, Bogan, & West P.A & Mr. Carannante and created the conflicting 2017 R.C.
+Burdick Surveys at the behest of Mr. Steuerman in furtherance of his clients plans Mr. Carannante’s plan.

-As a result of the filing of the Action, 637 Arnold was forced to cease moving forward with its plans to remodel and re-develop the 637 Arnold Property, which was set to take place along the property line and involved, among other things, resetting the foundation of the 637 Arnold Building.
+As a result of the filing of the Action, 637 Arnold was forced to cease moving forward with its plans to remodel and re-develop the 637 Arnold Property.

 Stewart Agrees to Appoint Counsel and Enter an Appearance on Behalf of 637 Arnold